Financial-Times/o-table/README.md

 </table>
 ```

-Note: `data-o-table-order` has been deprecated in favour of `data-o-table-sort-value`.
+Note: `data-o-table-order` has been deprecated in favour of `data-o-table-sort-value` to specify a sort value.

 ##### Custom sort (imperative)

-A custom sort may also be provided client side.
+A custom sort may also be implemented client side with a formatter function.
+The formatter accepts the table cell (HTMLElement) and returns a sort value (Number or String) for that cell.

+E.g. for a custom data type `emoji-time`.

 ```html
 <table class="o-table" data-o-component="o-table">